Doolin: Layout

 The Aille River runs from the hills of the Burren down past Doolin to meet the sea.
-The small Crab Island is a short distance out from Doolin Harbour, barren except for the remains of a 19th-century stone constabulary outpost.
+The small Crab Island is a short distance out from Doolin Harbour, barren except for the remains of an early 19th-century stone constabulary outpost.

 Doolin Cave

 The Great Stalactite, measuring 7.3 metres, was discovered in 1952.
-Doolin Cave claims that it is recognised as being the longest stalactite in the Northern hemisphere.
+According to the Doolin Cave website, it is the largest stalactite in the Northern hemisphere.
 Owing to environmental protection measures, concurrent visitor numbers are limited to 20 per tour.

 Surfing

 Doolin is a noted surfing destination.
 A break which generates Ireland's biggest wave, 'Aill na Searrach', is just off the Cliffs of Moher.
 The wave features in the movie Waveriders.
 Crab Island is also a local surfing spot.

 Rock climbing

 As well as serving as an accommodation centre for visitors to the major limestone rock climbing area of Ailladie (most climbs at or above E1 5b), a short 8 km drive away, Doolin has its own less-popular sea-cliff rock-climbing area, with several routes recorded.
 Like Ailladie, the cliffs are single-pitch steep limestone; however the rock is not of a high quality, the cliffs are tidal, and access is not as easy.
 There are also several smaller inland crags scattered throughout the Burren region (e.g. Ballyryan, Murroughkilly, Aill na Cronain and Oughtdarra), and some good bouldering to be found along the coast, most notably at Lackglass, which was first bouldered in April, 2005.